2500 vibronic eigenstates of the NO$_3$ radical: Results and discussion

 \subsection{Overview}

-Overall we computed approximately 2500 eigenstates up to an excitation energy of $\tilde E = \unit[6000]{\icm}$, and some more states up to $\tilde E \approx \unit[6365]{\icm}$.
+Overall, we computed approximately 2500 eigenstates up to an excitation energy of $\tilde E = \unit[6000]{\icm}$, and some more states up to $\tilde E \approx \unit[6365]{\icm}$.
 In the following, all energies/wavenumbers stated are relative to the vibronic ground state energy of $\unit[2396]{\icm}$. \autoref{fig:stick_spectrum} gives an overview of the computed energy levels up to $\unit[6000]{\icm}$.
 Note that the electronic $\tilde A ^2 E''$ state appears at $\tilde E \approx \unit[7065]{\icm}$, so our high-energy vibronic states have energies just $\unit[700]\icm$ below the next electronic state.
 At these high energies, there is a large density of states and an apparent quasi-continuum.\cite{Multimode1984koppel} For comparison, there are 400 vibronic states up to $\unit[3761]{\icm}$, 1000 states up to $\unit[4787]{\icm}$, but already approximately 2500 states up to $\unit[6000]{\icm}$.
 The approximate density of states as a function of excitation energy is shown in \autoref{fig:dos} and displays a steep increase of the number of states from $\sim 0.5$ states per $\unit{\icm}$ at $\unit[3000]{\icm}$ to almost $4$ states per $\unit{\icm}$ at $\unit[6000]{\icm}$.
-Note that the small decrease of the density of states around $\unit[6000]{\icm}$ might be an artifact, as our algorithm does not necessarily return eigenstates ordered by energy.
-Hence, there might be some states above $\sim\unit[5800]{\icm}$ that we missed.
-Since most of the following analysis is for the states below $\unit[3000]{\icm}$, the missing states at these high energies are irrelevant, hence we have not attempted to retrieve them.
+Note that our algorithm does not necessarily return eigenstates ordered by energy.
+While we did additional computations to retrieve all states (by designing highly excited VSCF-optimized initial guesses for the TTNS optimization), there might be some states above $\sim\unit[5800]{\icm}$ that we missed and that would lead to a slight change in the density of states at these high energies.
+Since most of the following analysis is for the states below $\unit[3000]{\icm}$, the missing states at these high energies are irrelevant.

 The bond dimensions used for re-fitting the PES as MPOs ($D=600$ and $D=1,800$) are extremely large for 6-dimensional PESs.
 Using weights in the least-square MPO fit can reduce the required basis size/bond dimension in related fitting methods.\cite{Product1996jackle} Here, weights did not reduce the required bond dimension.
 This might be explained by the importance of large-energy regions on one electronic state due to the large diabatic couplings as well as the fact that low-energy regions can have large couplings.
 We also tried other fitting methods such as ``potfit'' or canonical decompositions, which recently have been generalized to diabatic PESs,\cite{Representation2022han} but found that MPOs provide the most straightforward and accurate refits.
 The $D=600$ MPO representation of the lowest diabatic PES has a root-mean-square deviation to the fitted PES (RMSD) of $\unit[21]{\icm}$ whereas the couplings and excited states have a maximal RMSD of $\unit[62]{\icm}$.
 The RMSD for the $D=1,800$ MPO are $\unit[16]{\icm}$ for the ground state and up to $\unit[25]{\icm}$ for the excited states and couplings.
 Note that these RMSDs reflect the mean accuracy of the PES along the complete configuration space covered.
 Typically, the eigenstate observables are much more accurate than the RMSD of the PES.\cite{Stateresolved2022larsson} However, degeneracies of high-energy states are better described by MPOs with larger bond dimension.